Fair Weather

 - Keep it: No discards allowed until your following turn.

-Reveal a Flush
+3. Reveal a Flush

 - If you begin your turn holding five cards of the same suit, you may reveal them.

-- You win the game immediately.
+- You win the game.

-- You may not reveal a flush on the same turn you draw the fifth matching card.
+- Note: You may not reveal a flush on the same turn you draw the fifth matching card.
 You must wait until your next turn to play it.

-Weather Effects (Triggered Once When Played)
+Weather Effects

 Diamonds (Wind)